equilerex/PiLapseRails/README.md

 ### Installing

-    -Get a [rasbian](https://www.raspberrypi.org/help/quick-start-guide/) installed on your raspberry -connect to wifi/ethernet
+* Get a [rasbian](https://www.raspberrypi.org/help/quick-start-guide/) installed on your raspberry
+* connect to wifi/ethernet
-    -open up terminal (the black monitor icon) and enter  the following commands:
+* open up terminal (the black monitor icon) and enter  the following commands:
-1. in case its a fresh rasbian installation, get your os updated with:
+* in case its a fresh rasbian installation, get your os updated with:

 ```
 sudo apt-get update //(in case its a fresh rasbian installation)
 ```

-1.install nodejs (server side BE language)
+* install nodejs (server side BE language)

 ```
 sudo apt-get install nodejs npm
 ```

-2. web framework for providing the frontend
+* web framework for providing the frontend

 ```
 sudo npm install -g express

 ```
-3. provides permission to use pins
+* provides permission to use pins

 ```
 git clone git://github.com/equilerex/quick2wire-gpio-admin-permission-fix